bertolo1988/minhaserra-api/README.md

 - PASSWORD RESET - use token sent by email and set new password⌛
 - prevent SQL injection
 - udpate updatedAt everytime updatePassword, setEmailVerified etc
+- only allow one password reset active at a time per user